Chase Sapphire PreferredÂŽ Card vs. the Chase Sapphire ReserveÂŽ: Which Card Should You Get?

 If you’ve ever Googled the "best travel credit card,” chances are you’ve come across the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.

 These two cards are among the most powerful options in the points world.
-But, the big question is: Which one deserves a spot in your wallet?
+But the big question is: Which one deserves a spot in your wallet?

 Let’s compare them side by side to help you decide.

-Chase Sapphire Preferred vs. Reserve Key Features
+Sapphire Preferred vs. Sapphire Reserve Key Features

 The Sapphire Reserve is the Sapphire Preferred’s premium sibling — and it just got a major refresh.